3rww/api-docs/content/rainfall-teragon.md

 ### Get Rain Gauge Data

-Get physical rain gauge data.
+Get rain gauge data from 3RWW's physical gauges.
+You can view them [on a map](https://3rww.maps.arcgis.com/apps/View/index.html?appid=882e7844576b4f55ba55dda8646f607e) or [download them](http://data-3rww.opendata.arcgis.com/datasets/4d647926b7e04354902e870bb90bbb65_0) for use with geospatial analysis tools.

 The data is returned as plain text, formated as `csv` (MIME-type `text\csv`').
 Dates and times are returned using in the ISO-8601 standard timstamp format with a timezone offset for local time.

 ```endpoint
 POST https://3rww-api.civicmapper.com/rainfall/v1/raingauge